Tax Implications of Personal Services Businesses (PSB) Status & Strategies to Avoid It

 October 23, 2015

-By Bruce Russell, Partner at McInnes Cooper,
+By Bruce Russell, former lawyer at McInnes Cooper,

-Karen Stilwell, Counsel, Lawyer at McInnes Cooper
+Karen Stilwell, former lawyer at McInnes Cooper

 Incorporation offers legal advantages to sole proprietors of small businesses, including certain tax advantages.
 However, when a corporation carries on a “personal services business” (or “PSB”) as defined in the Income Tax Act (ITA), the corporation will no longer be eligible to enjoy the preferential tax treatment otherwise available to corporations.

 “Personal Services Business” Defined.
 Subsection 125(7) of the ITA defines a PSB as a business of providing services carried on by a corporation where (a) an individual who performs services on behalf of the corporation (referred to as an “incorporated employee”) or (b) any person related to the incorporated employee is a specified shareholder of the corporation, and the incorporated employee would reasonably be regarded as an employee of the entity to which services were provided, but for the existence of the corporation – unless:

 - the corporation employs more than 5 full-time employees throughout the year; or

 - the amount paid or payable to the corporation for the services is received or receivable from a corporation with which the corporation was associated in the year.

 Income Tax Consequences.
 It’s important to be aware of the PSB rules because the ITA denies corporations that carry on PSBs certain forms of preferential tax treatment otherwise available to corporations, and additional liabilities could be imposed, including the following: